gloriousdisaster/Data-Dungeon/data/mac/zsh_aliases.md

 ### Show Lan IP

-Using `ip a` or `ip -c a` (depending on the OS) Works for Checking Network Details, but it Often Outputs a Lot of Information, Especially if Docker is Installed on the Machine.
-If You're only Interested in Your Local IP Address, This Script Assumes the Interface is `en0` and Outputs just the Current Local IP Assigned to that Interface.
+Using `ip a` or `ip -c a` (depending on the OS) works for checking network details, but it often outputs a lot of information, especially if Docker is installed on the machine.
+If you're only interested in your local IP address, this script assumes the interface is `en0` and outputs just the current local IP assigned to that interface.

 ```shell
 #Display the current LAN IP address.